Private Applicator Training Program

 Private applicators must pay $12 for each year of the cycle for a total of $60 per each five-year recertification cycle to the MDA.
 This fee is to be paid at the time of licensing and when the license is renewed.
 The $60.00 is distributed in the following manner:

-- $25.00 (42%) to the county extension office in which the private applicator resides.
+• $25.00 (42%) to the MSU Extension office in which the private applicator resides.
 This money is used to support pesticide certification and training programs conducted in those counties.

 Credit and License Information